The wired network allows you to connect your computer to the University network, and access your filestore, printers, the internet and more.

 We don't allow machines running Windows XP or below to connect to the network.

-If you need to request a new network socket, please contact the Library & IT Help Desk with the details.
+If you need to request a new network socket, please contact the IT Support with the details.

 There is a charge for this service.

 A typical installation takes around five weeks.
 Please note, the location of the new socket, and the time taken to install it, are subject to Estates restrictions.